 She looked at a group of 24 adults and divided the session into four segments:

 The results showed that peak energy expenditure was in the sun salutation.
 In other words, the sun salutation part was burning the most amount of calories, compared to the rest.
 In the study, Dr. Angela Α Tsopanidou concluded that:

 “systematic participation in Vinyasa yoga may effectively improve cardiorespiratory fitness and promote body weight loss, as an alternative method to traditional aerobic exercise.”

 TIP: If your goal is to burn more calories, and you’re doing yoga sessions once a week, try to spend more time doing the sun salutation part of the session, as it elevates energy expenditure the most and burns more fat.

 Can you lose weight from yoga once a week?
-You can lose weight from doing yoga once a week, as long as you maintain a calorie deficit.
+You can lose weight by doing yoga once a week, as long as you maintain a calorie deficit.
 Doing just one session of yoga can help to boost metabolic rate and lowers the stress that often leads to unwanted overeating behaviors.

 You see, food is not the problem.
 The problem is the problem.
 People usually struggle with excess weight because of higher stress levels, not because of food.
 More stress triggers us to eat, even when we are not hungry.
 So by reducing the stress, you are immediately reducing the triggers that lead to overeating.

 Is it good to do yoga once a week?
 As a general rule, it is good to do yoga once a week because not only it can help with muscle tension, but also relax the whole body, release stress, and lowers the allostatic load.
 This also leads to lesser cravings for foods and better willpower.